rosemckeon/ramen/README.md

 ## More control over your Shiny App's style and dependencies

-**Ramen is a Shiny app template which provides Bootstrap v4 Alpha and custom styles to use as the libs and theme for `bootstrapPage()`, as well as web developer tools and webfonts for further appearance modification.**
+**Ramen is a Shiny app template which provides Bootstrap, along with some of the other dependencies, via Bower so they can be customised and compiled into single css and js resources.**

-Ramen makes use of bower and npm to handle development dependencies, enabling Gulp, which is used to minify assets and compile SCSS into fast loading custom distribution files.
-All the final app files are stored neatly in `./app` to make deployment to shiny servers simple.
+Gulp is used to minify assets and compile SCSS so you can customise bootstrap variables and error check custom JS.
+Final app files are stored in `./app` for deployment.
+A basic tabbed layout, with inputs and outputs is included for demonstration, along with skeleton module files to use as a template.

-Some very basic R inputs and outputs are included via R modules, so it's clear how things work.
-An example action button is included too, so you can see how to isolate reactions and reduce server load.

 ## Installation